Ethical supplier mandate and ethical supplier threshold

 - ensuring that Queensland taxpayers' money is used to build the local economy and support quality Queensland jobs.

-The Mandate ensures businesses supplying to government uphold their social, economic and environmental commitments made in tenders and contracts, or required by policies or laws.
+The Mandate ensures businesses supplying to government uphold their economic, ethical, social and environmental commitments made in tenders and contracts or required by policies or laws.

 Key enhancements from the 2021 update

-- Aggravated non-compliance — a new category of breach where 20 demerits and a sanction can be issued in severe cases of non-compliance.
+- Aggravated non-compliance – a new category of breach where 20 demerit-points and a sanction can be issued in severe cases of non-compliance.

-- The Tripartite Procurement Advisory Panel (the Panel) to supersede the existing Procurement Penalties and Sanctions Committee (PPSC).
-The Panel will be an independent expert body and comprise of equal representation from employers and unions, chaired by an independent government appointee.
+- The Tripartite Procurement Advisory Panel (the Panel) superseding the existing Procurement Penalties and Sanctions Committee (PPSC).
+The Panel is an independent expert body comprising equal representation from employer and union organisations and chaired by an independent nominee.

-The Mandate is being implemented in phases within budget sector agencies.
-The following categories commenced:
+The Mandate is being implemented in phases.
+The following budget sector agencies' categories commenced:

-- 1 October 2019 for Transport, Infrastructure and Services suppliers.
+- 1 October 2019 for Transport, Infrastructure and Services.

-Suppliers in other categories of spend, and suppliers to government owned corporations and statutory bodies, may start to notice references to the Ethical Supplier Mandate in tenders and contracts from 2021.
+Suppliers in other categories of spend may start to notice references to the Ethical Supplier Mandate in tenders and contracts from 2022.